My Quiet Kitchen

 So I wanted to give it another shot to see how much I could simplify the process.
 And after a little experimentation I'm definitely feeling more inclined to make kale chips on the regular.
 Hopefully, you'll feel the same way after giving these a try!

-kale chips on a baking sheet ready to be go in the oven
+kale chips on a baking sheet ready to be go in the oven.

-How to Make Easy Oil-Free Kale Chips in the Oven
+How to Make Oil-Free Kale Chips

 Pretty much the only challenging thing about making kale chips is that there's a bit of labor involved.
 Cutting or tearing the kale into pieces and then massaging the tasty, cheesy, vegan sauce onto each piece takes a few minutes.
 But nothing about it is difficult, so that's good!